infinum/eightshift-docs/website/blog/2022-12-22-block-patterns.md

 ![New pattern category and block pattern](/img/blog/block-pattern-example.png)

 ## Things to keep in mind
-Since Block Patterns just add content which you can then modify at will, it becomes an issue if you've already used this pattern on multiple places and then notice you missed something.
-Fixing the pattern in code will apply the changes on all new patterns you add, but you will have to fix this manually in the editor everywhere where you've already used that pattern.
+Block patterns add layout and content which you can then modify at will per instance.
+These instances are not synchronised with the code-base so it becomes an issue if you've already used a pattern on multiple places on the site and then notice you've missed something in the pattern configuration phase.
+Fixing the pattern in the code-base will apply the changes on all newly added instances, but you will have to fix the misconfigured instances manually.